GENERAL

 First of all, it is important to note that the overlays behave just like physical overlays.
 They do not automatically modify the functions of the keys in USER mode.
 In general, the USER mode key assignments must be explicitly made by the user using the ASN function.
 Some specialized modules can change the behavior of the keys.
 In fact, some modules drastically alter the behavior of the calculator itself.
 However, loading overlays in i41CX+ does not have such effects.
 The keyboard overlays are meant to help the user remember either what functions have been assigned to which keys and/or what functions keys invoke while running a program.

 For example, this is the case for the Financial Decisions Pac.
-When the MONEY program is run, the top row of keys acquire/invoke the functions N, I, PV, PMT, FV and the shifted functions 12x, 12/, BEGIN/END, LIST, and CLR that are listed on the "MONEY" overlay.
-However, the other functions such as AMORT, NPV, etc. that are labelled on the "MONEY" overlay need to be assigned either via ASN or PASN.
+When the MONEY program is run and the initial "CRL?" and "END?" prompts are answered, the top row of keys acquire/invoke the functions N, I, PV, PMT, FV and the shifted functions 12x, 12/, BEGIN/END, LIST, and CLR that are listed on the "MONEY" overlay.
+Note, however, that the other functions such as AMORT, NPV, etc. that are labelled on the "MONEY" overlay need to be assigned by the user using either ASN or PASN.

 For functions that are not acquired automatically when running a program, there are at least two ways to achieve a similar result.
 One way is to use the calculator's built-in PASN function.
 Using the PASN function, it is possible to write a program that makes the key assignments that correspond to a given overlay.
 Such programs could be run by the user when switching overlays.
 The other way is to use the HEPAX module's HSAVEK and HGETK functions.
 The HEPAX module HSAVEK function saves the key assignments in a file that can be later recalled using the HGETK function.
 See the HEPAX Module Manual Volume 1 page 42 for details.
 Among other places, you can view the page in question at The HP-41 Archive Website.